What is Azure Machine Learning designer?

 A module may have a set of parameters that you can use to configure the module's internal algorithms.
 When you select a module on the canvas, the module's parameters are displayed in the Properties pane to the right of the canvas.
-You can modify the parameters in that pane to tune your model.
+You can modify the parameters in that pane to tune your pipeline.
 You can set the compute resources for individual modules in the designer.

 For some help navigating through the library of machine learning algorithms available, see Algorithm & module reference overview.
-For help choosing an algorithm, see the Azure Machine Learning Algorithm Cheat Sheet.
+For help with choosing an algorithm, see the Azure Machine Learning Algorithm Cheat Sheet.

 Use compute resources from your workspace to run your pipeline and host your deployed models as real-time endpoints or pipeline endpoints (for batch inference).
 The supported compute targets are:

 |Azure Machine Learning compute||✓|

 To perform real-time inferencing, you must deploy a pipeline as a real-time endpoint.
 The real-time endpoint creates an interface between an external application and your scoring model.
 A call to a real-time endpoint returns prediction results to the application in real time.
 To make a call to a real-time endpoint, you pass the API key that was created when you deployed the endpoint.
 The endpoint is based on REST, a popular architecture choice for web programming projects.

 Real-time endpoints must be deployed to an Azure Kubernetes Service cluster.